Integralist/integralist.co.uk/content/pages/resume.md

 I designed and implemented SSO authentication (OAuth PKCE) for the Fastly CLI, built interactive tooling to generate OpenAPI schemas so developers couldn't accidentally break our code-generated API clients, and shipped auto-generated Go and Rust API clients from those same schemas.
 I also created training modules, best-practice guides, and Stack Overflow support to ensure customers could confidently adopt these tools.

-Recently, I unblocked and delivered a cross-repository initiative, shipping a new domain management API family across our Go SDK, CLI, and Terraform provider simultaneously.
-I replaced a legacy internal administration CLI with a modern Go tool and built an internal web UI for our certificate platform, eliminating support-page timeouts through hierarchical caching and query optimizations.
+I also delivered a new domain management API family across our Go SDK, CLI, and Terraform provider simultaneously, keeping everything in lockstep for launch.
+I replaced a creaky legacy administration CLI with a modern Go tool, and built an internal web UI for our certificate platform that eliminated support-page timeouts through hierarchical caching and query optimisations.

 At BuzzFeed I built a Go CLI tool that automated CDN (VCL) deployments, transforming what had been a risky, specialist-only process into something any engineer could do safely.
 I also built tooling to automate API documentation generation via GitHub hooks, keeping docs permanently in sync with code.

 ### ⚙️ Platform & Systems Engineering

-At Fastly, I designed and built a TLS certificate issuance and renewal service from an empty repository to production.
-I authored the discovery and design documents, led formal review, implemented the ACME protocol (RFC 8555) over an asynchronous message pipeline (NSQ), unified multiple certificate authorities under a single API, and designed retry, dead-letter, and multi-region redundancy behaviors.
-Load testing surfaced critical concurrency and DNS resolution bottlenecks prior to launch.
-I also implemented secret synchronization between 1Password and HashiCorp Vault, reconciling undocumented secrets against security records.
+At Fastly, I built a TLS certificate issuance and renewal service from an empty repository all the way to production.
+I wrote the discovery and design docs, led the architectural review, and implemented ACME (RFC 8555) over an asynchronous message pipeline (NSQ) to unify multiple certificate authorities under a single API.
+I also sorted out retry queues, dead-letter handling, and multi-region failover, load testing it beforehand to catch concurrency and DNS bottlenecks before customers did.
+Along the way, I built secret synchronisation between 1Password and HashiCorp Vault to clean up undocumented legacy credentials.

-I then designed and shipped a multi-region control-plane API for edge routing configuration, owning all readiness gates for general availability (security review, SLIs/SLOs, disaster recovery, data retention, runbooks, and load testing).
-I diagnosed a critical read-after-write replication bug, introduced a dedicated authorization layer, and architected an out-of-band index rebalancing scheme to eliminate write amplification during large customer configuration reorders.
+Next up was a multi-region control-plane API for edge routing configuration.
+I took it through general availability, managing the security review, SLOs, runbooks, and disaster recovery testing.
+I also tracked down a tricky read-after-write replication bug, added a dedicated authorisation layer, and redesigned index rebalancing out-of-band so large configuration reorders wouldn't hammer the database with write amplification.

-To eliminate duplicated infrastructure across teams, I built a shared Go platform library (covering logging, tracing, HTTP clients, database metrics, health probes, and debug endpoints) and migrated four production services onto it with clear release and versioning policies.
-I also led cross-team infrastructure migrations, including a Kubernetes ingress controller replacement across three production services, a multi-repository container registry migration, CI migration off Jenkins, and standardized health probes across all Go services.
+To stop teams reinventing the wheel, I built a shared Go platform library (covering logging, tracing, HTTP clients, database metrics, and health probes) and migrated four production services onto it.
+I also helped steer cross-team migrations, like swapping out Kubernetes ingress controllers across three production services, moving container registries, migrating CI off Jenkins, and standardising health checks across our Go services.

 When I joined the Domain Services team as the sole engineer, I took over [Domainr](https://domainr.com/), built out CI/CD pipelines with Terraform Cloud and GitHub Actions, implemented CUE-based config validation to prevent bad deploys, and automated domain registry operator logins.
 I've since handled a steady run of top-level-domain and registrar migrations, and pushed protocol-level fixes upstream into the public zone and registry-protocol libraries the domain industry depends on.